Please ensure Javascript is enabled for purposes of website accessibility Trump 2.0: Continental drift - Janus Henderson Investors - US Offshore

 Germany’s exporting economy is facing multiple headwinds: weakness in China weighing on German exports, competition from China in electric vehicles, and now the threat of tariffs on its exports to the US.
 This is already affecting domestic politics, with Germany set to hold snap elections in February.
 With Germany and France in something of a political vacuum, the European Commission will have its work cut out negotiating with the new US administration.

 For Trump we are told that ‘personnel is policy’.
-On that score, we await news of the appointment of the Treasury Secretary as regards fiscal policy, while the return of Robert Lighthizer – well known for his protectionist and tough negotiating views – as US Trade representative in the new administration offers further indications of tariff policy.
+On that score, we await news of the appointment of the Treasury Secretary as regards fiscal policy, while the possible return of Robert Lighthizer – well known for his protectionist and tough negotiating views – as US Trade representative in the new administration offers further indications of tariff policy.
 In the meantime, for non-US investors, Lighthizer’s book “No Trade is Free”, published in 2023, gives a precis of the risks to individual countries from a Trump 2.0 trade policy.

 1Source: Bloomberg, Bankrate.com US home mortgage 30-year fixed national average, 11 November 2024.